20160725 Qld Cracow

 Now this is what I call a fire pit situated at the back of the hotel.

-As we walked the streets that once housed 5 bakers, 2 butchers, 8 fruiterers, stockbrokers, laundry's, machinery house, 2 cordial factory's, 3 drapers, chemist's, picture shows and much more.
-All that's left of what was once a thriving mining town are the shells of shops.
+As we walked the streets that once housed 5 bakers, 2 butchers, 8 fruiterers, stockbrokers, laundry's, machinery house, 2 cordial factory's, 3 drapers, chemist's and even a picture show.
+Unfortunately all that's left of what was once a thriving mining town are the shells of shops and abandoned businesses.

 Early Golden Plateau miners of the 1930s.